industrial-edge/pingpong-csharp/README.md

 ## Installation

 Please refer to the [Installation](https://github.com/industrial-edge/databus-ping-pong/blob/main/docs/Installation.md) section of the main repository on how to build and deploy the application to a Industrial Edge Device.
+When creating a configuration for the application in the Industrial Edge Management, you can use the the [mqtt-config.json](cfg-data/mqtt-config.json) file in this repository.

 ## Usage